opendatasoft/codelibrary/content/widget-tricks/age-pyramid-custom/index.md

 ---
-title: "With custom HTML and CSS"
+title: "Age Pyramid with custom HTML/CSS"
 date: 2021-08-20T18:02:27+02:00
-height: 300
+tags: ["display", "chart", "ods-adv-analysis", "ods-aggregation", "ods-subaggregation"]
+resources:
+- src: '*/'
+  name: folder-:counter
 ---

 Create an age pyramid to present the repartition of the population in your area, with custom HTML and CSS.